-Further to the memo accompanying your 2020-21 service agreement, the ministry is inviting First Nations communities to apply for 2020-21 Health and Safety (Repairs and Maintenance) funding.
+First Nations communities may apply for 2021-22 Health and Safety (Repairs and Maintenance) funding.
 While applications will continue to be accepted throughout the fiscal year, First Nations communities are encouraged to submit their applications for health and safety funding to the ministry as soon as possible.